joeldodich/zubridge/apps/electron/example-reducers/README.md

-# Zutron Example App - Reducers
+# `zubridge-electron` Example App - Reducers

-An application demonstrating the use of Zutron with Redux-style reducers.
+An application demonstrating the use of `zubridge-electron` with Redux-style reducers.